llbtraining/4.-VPC-Load-balancers/AWS Network 101.md

 - Subnet: a subset of a VPC.
   - cannot span multiple AZs
   - an be private or public
-    - public subnets have a default route to an Internet Gateway; private subnets do not.
+    - public subnets have a default route to an Internet Gateway; private subnets do not. (routing table: 0.0.0.0/0 to igw-xxxxx)
-    - public: 0.0.0.0/0 to igw-xxxxx